bananana/solid/README.md

 '''
 ./run.py
 '''
 By default the app will run on *localhost:5000*.
-You can modify that in '''config.py'''
+You can modify that in config.py.
+If you want to run the app in a virtual machine, you'll want to set host to 0.0.0.0

 ## Database
 Using sqlite for now, to make development easier.
 If you modify models, you'll need to migrate the database: